JieJieNiu/TransCORALNet/README.md

 ![Attention score difference](diff.jpg)

 ### Dataset
 The dataset are not open access due to the current data protocal.
-If you are interested in the dataset that we used in this paper please write an e-mail to: j.shi1@uu.nl and s.mehrkanoon@uu.nl
+If you are interested in the dataset that we used in this paper please write an e-mail to: s.mehrkanoon@uu.nl and j.shi1@uu.nl

 If you want to run this model on your own datasets, you can either

 (1) reorganize your datasets: Step 1.normalized using a [Min-Max normalization](https://en.wikipedia.org/wiki/Feature_scaling#Rescaling_(min-max_normalization)).
-Step 2. run this code with your data to fit your project https://github.com/JieJieNiu/AA-Deep-coral/Dataset
+Step 2. run this code with your data to fit your project.

 ---